|Mayor Tammy D. Drobina|

 ~ Mayor Tammy D. Drobina

-OF CARROLL SERVICE COMMITTEE WILL MEET MONDAY, SEPTEMBER
+VILLAGE OF CARROLL FINANCE COMMITTEE WILL MEET ON TUESDAY,

 ON TUESDAY JULY 12 AT 7:00 P.M.
 THE VILLAGE OF CARROLL ENACTED THE BUDGET FOR THE FISCAL YEAR 2017.
 A SUMMARY OF THE INTENDED USES OF ALL FUNDS AND INFORMATION SUPPORTING THE BUDGET ACTIONS TAKEN BY COUNCIL ARE AVAILABLE FOR PUBLIC INSPECTION DURING NORMAL BUSINESS HOURS.
 VILLAGE OFFICE IS OPEN MONDAY THROUGH FRIDAY 10;00 A.M TO 4;P.M.
 4 PM.